Tinkerforge/doc/en/source/Protocol_20.rst

 * Parts of the system being not available for a time,
 * parts of the system restarting,
-* loosing a connections for a time
+* losing a connections for a time
-* and loosing a connections completely, with the need to reconnect.
+* and losing a connections completely, with the need to reconnect.

 In a small system that is connected via USB, none of the above problems happen.
 So in the early days of the Bricks and Bricklets the